moriohamada/capability_structure/README.md

 ## Main takeaways
 - One dominant component captured ~80% of variance in data, suggesting that different benchmarks may be largely measuring the same thing.
 This PC was roughly just an average across all benchmarks, thus representing general intelligence/ability.
 - Honesty was predicatable - but mostly by creator.
 General capability (PC1) added some predictive power.
-- Projection of models onto a higher-order component (PC3, representing something like an agentic-vs-math dimension) may also give additional predictive power - but hard to tell if this is real from my limited data.
+- Projection of models onto a higher-order component (PC3, representing something like an agentic-vs-math dimension) may also give additional predictive power - but hard to tell if this is real from limited data.

 See [analysis notebook](https://github.com/moriohamada/capability_structure/blob/main/analysis_notebook.ipynb) for further discussion and details.